 The Classic Car Boot Sale

-For all its independent boutiques and fancy shopping centres, sometimes you’ve an itch that only a London flea market can scratch.
+For all London’s independent boutiques and fancy shopping centres, sometimes you’ve an itch that only a flea market can scratch.

 Thanks to the accumulated cost of rent and bills and £7.50 pints, where better to spend your pennies on new flat décor?
 And indeed, most of the fun comes from not buying anything at all.